Brennan-VanderLaan/pigeongame/iac/talos/local_cluster/viz/README.md

 # Mesh Network Visualizer

-A FastAPI-based REST server for managing mesh networks with nodes and hubs, featuring both a web interface and a kubectl-style CLI.
+A FastAPI-based REST server for managing mesh networks with nodes and hubs, featuring an interactive web UI with real-time visualization and a kubectl-style CLI for automation.

 ## Features

+### Core Functionality
-- Create and manage mesh networks
+- Create and manage multiple mesh networks
-- Add nodes to meshes with multiple network addresses
+- Add nodes with multiple network addresses and JSON metadata
 - Promote nodes to hubs for network coordination
-- Create spoke connections between nodes and hubs
+- Create spoke connections (node-to-hub) and hub-to-hub connections
-- Interactive web interface for visualization and management
-- kubectl-style CLI for operators and automation (ish)
+- SQLite database for persistent storage
 - Full REST API with automatic OpenAPI documentation

+### kubectl-Style CLI
+- Familiar command structure for operators and automation
+- JSON and table output formats
+- Quiet mode for scripting
-- SQLite database for persistent storage
+- Proper exit codes for CI/CD integration
-- Structured logging
-- Comprehensive unit tests

 ## Installation